 I was born in Seattle and come from a proud family of former migrant workers in eastern Washington.
 I have lived in San Francisco since 2017 and consider it my newfound home.
-I have an undergraduate degree in Journalism/Public Relations, and a master's degree in Comparative Literature from University College London.
-I recently completed a residency with Hedgebrook for women-identified writers.
+I have an undergraduate degree in Journalism/Public Relations, and a master's degree in Comparative Literature from University College London, focusing on Mexican female artists in the aftermath of the Mexican Revolution.

 I started at Gleeson Library in December 2021 as the Evening/Weekend Library Assistant after nearly ten years in the arts non-profit sector, most recently with San Francisco Ballet.
 I have been interested in transitioning to the university library system ever since completing my master's degree, and am thrilled to begin this new chapter with USF.